storybookjs/react-native/addons/knobs/README.md

 > const value = array(label, defaultValue, separator);
 > ```

-Optionally, you can add the `groupId` argument, which creates a group tab in the knob panel, useful for categorizing your knob.

-Note that you must add `','` as a third argument (the default separator) and groupId as the fourth argument.
+For use with `groupId`, pass the default `separator` as the third argument
 ```
 const value = array(label, defaultValue, ',', groupId);
 ```